 To understand the trick, we have to look at some basic accounting definitions.
 Figure 1 shows how a firm’s income stream gets split.
 The firm earns income in the form of sales (right).
 Part of this income is paid to the firm’s owners as ‘profits’, and part of it is paid to workers as ‘wages’.
 The rest goes to other firms as ‘non-labor costs’.

 The point here is that the income on the right (sales) is the source of the income on the left (profits and wages).
 So a larger income on the right translates into larger incomes on the left.
 Thus sales per worker will obviously correlate with wages.
 Given our accounting definition, it has too.

 With our accounting definition in hand, we’re ready for the trick used by neoclassical economists.
 To test their theory, they define ‘productivity’ in terms of income!
 They assume that a firm’s sales indicate its ‘output’.

-Figure 2 shows this slight of hand.
+Figure 2 shows this sleight of hand.
 Neoclassical economists take the firm’s income stream and reverse it’s direction.
 Presto!
 Sales now indicate output!

-With this slight of hand, we can endlessly confirm that productivity ‘explains’ income.
+With this sleight of hand, we can endlessly confirm that productivity ‘explains’ income.
 We find that productivity — as measured by sales per worker — is highly correlated with wages!